jbakse/compform_site/content/test/index.md

 ## Example Activity

-This is an example activity provided as an example of what activities look like.
+This is an example activity provided as an example of what activities look like.{intro}

 This is an example activity provided as an example of what activities look like on the page.
 This is an example activity provided as an example of what activities look like.